skaman82/HW3_tracker/README.md

 ## Photo album
 • Function: Deleting a photo doesn't work
+• UI: Delete button labell is not scrolling and is cut off

 ## Settings
 • Genaral UI: add some more space between the icon and text<br>